Vikento/MyShopBlock/README.md

  #### a.
 Installation and configuration of your block

 Currently you have 3 tables : Inventory List , Sales and Suppliers.
-We will configure the Inventory list
+We will configure the Inventory list.

+***/!\*** If you have not created your block with the template "Lemonade Stand Inventory" , you need to name your the first base **"Inventory List"**.

-First "Inventory List" table :
+- *"Inventory List" table* :
-   - The fields Items, Quantity in stock, Unit Price, Next Delivery, Notes, Pictures are alreaday created.
+   - The fields Items, Quantity in stock, Unit Price, Next Delivery, Notes, Pictures are alreaday created with the template "Lemonade Stand Inventory".
    - It is possible to add more fields to get more information.
 For instance : name, color, size, description, total value, last inventory date, last inventory quantity, last inventory value...
-   - You are free to create any field you need.
+   - You are free to create any additional field you need.
+All the fields you have will be automaticaly reach in the different modules :
+         - the Stock
+         - Item information
+         - KPI
-   - For the full usage of some module it is recommanded to create the following field in "Inventory List" :
+   - For the full usage of some the modules it is recommanded to create the following field in "Inventory List" :
+      - "Name": he will describe your item (simple line text).
+It is different from the fields "Items" which is also the primary key.
+For instance some items can have the same name, but the color can change.
+So the field "Items" will have 2 differents values.
+The Name of the field will be used by the function "List_items__usestate" and will autosuggest the items with the name when the user start typing the item.
+If no field Name exist, the reference will be the primary key (here "Items" for the template choosen)

+      - "Product Code Serrial Number" : it is the primary key to define a item.
+It is a unique ID that can help to get the exact items.
+It is an option for the KPI module : it will permit to activate the KPI on the alarm on the stock (function List_of_log_fonction).
+Others indicators mention here are needed.
+      - "Threshold Alarm" : it is the threshold on the number of item and it will trigger the warning.
+It is a number defined by the managers to have in time the information that the level of a specific item is low.
+It is an option for the KPI module : it will permit to activate the KPI on the alarm on the stock (function List_of_log_fonction).
+Others indicators mention here are needed.
+      - "Threshold total Value" :  it is the threshold on the value of items and it will trigger the warning.
+It is a number defined by the managers to have in time the information that the value of a specific item is high.
+It is an option for the KPI module : it will permit to activate the KPI on the alarm on the stock (function List_of_log_fonction).
+Others indicators mention here are needed.
+      - "Total Stock" : it is the stock total for one item .
+It is an option for the KPI module : it will permit to activate the KPI on the alarm on the stock (function List_of_log_fonction).
+Others indicators mention here are needed.
+      - "Total Value" : it is the total value in the stock for a specific item.
+It is an option for the KPI module : it will permit to activate the KPI on the alarm on the stock (function List_of_log_fonction).
+Others indicators mention here are needed.
+      - "Check Stock" : he give indicator in the state of the stock : low stock, stock OK...
+It is an option for the KPI module : it will permit to activate the KPI on the alarm on the stock (function List_of_log_fonction).
+Others indicators mention here are needed.
+      - "Check total Value" : he give indicator in the value of the stock : value ok, stock high...
+It helps the warehouse manager and finance team that the stock value of the items are high.
+It will help to take decision and mitigate the risk of lost if something happen in the warehouse.
+It is an option for the KPI module : it will permit to activate the KPI on the alarm on the stock (function List_of_log_fonction).
+Others indicators mention here are needed.

-      -
+- *"Storage activities" table* :
+   - The table "Storage activities" will record all the mouvement of the item to and from the warehouse.
+It is a tracker which help the Warehouse Manager on the actity of stock.
+With formula it is possible to link the *"Inventory List" table* to *"Storage activities" table* : then you can see the current stock based on the activities
+   - In order to get the history of item in the module "Item information" and see the KPI  in Iem Infomration KPI ( )

 #### 1 List of tables and fields to create